 How do I qualify?

 Only graduates of Altamont Healthcare’s certification programs can participate in our Externship Program.
 You must pass your board exam to be eligible for this program.
+You must also have a Basic Life Support (BLS) certification to be considered for placement.
+We are partnered with Zenith Career Services to provide our students with complementary BLS certification.

 Robert Glenn Campbell, Esq.